martinclausen2/RGBW-Lampe/README.md

 This terminal is exposed via the WLAN module to the user on port 22.

-The commands can be listed by sending the command 'help'.
+The commands can be listed by sending the command `help`.

 ## WLAN

-WLAN credentials must be set at compile time in the file 'credentials.h'.
+WLAN credentials must be set at compile time in the file `credentials.h`.

 ## MQTT

-Broker and node name must be defined at compile time in the file 'device?.h':
+Broker and node name must be defined at compile time in the file `device?.h`:

 	#define MQTTbroker "192.168.178.123"
 	#define nodename "RGBW-Lampe1"

-Topics might be freely defined at compile time in the file 'device?.h'.
+Topics might be freely defined at compile time in the file `device?.h`.
 The following section contains some examples.

 The appliance publises to different topics its status:

 	#define publishtopicstatus "RGBW-Lampe/1/status"
 	#define publishtopicNTP "RGBW-Lampe/1/NTP"
 	#define publishtopicswitch "RGBW-Lampe/1/switch"

-The appliance subscribes to two topics defined at compile time in the file 'device?.h'.
+The appliance subscribes to two topics defined at compile time in the file `device?.h`.
 The names are here choosen to be independent of the device id.

 ### Switch

 	#define subscribetopicswitch "RGBW-Lampe/switch"
-The commands are 'on' and 'off'
+The commands are `on` and `off`

 	#define subscribetopic "RGBW-Lampe"
 All data is forwarded to the terminal of the MCU.